Optical Context Compression Is Just (Bad) Autoencoding

 \section{Limitations}

 Our experiments use a specific configuration that constrains generalization.
 We evaluate on 1000-token contexts, matching the upper range of DeepSeek-OCR's own evaluation (600--1300 tokens), but at longer scales (8k, 32k, or beyond) the tradeoff between compression and truncation might shift---compressing distant context might become more valuable than the information lost by discarding it.
 We test only on English Wikipedia, which consists of clean, encyclopedic prose; vision-based compression might perform differently on code, dialogue, or noisy web text.
 And we tested only DeepSeek-OCR's vision encoder---other encoders might behave differently, though our critique targets the render-then-encode approach rather than any specific architecture.
-We do use DeepSeek's own decoder, pretrained jointly with their vision encoder, a setup that if anything should favor vision-based compression.
+All experiments use single-run, one-epoch training; while the pattern is consistent across all 16+ encoder-compression configurations we tested, we do not report variance estimates.